 One major motivation for removing symmetry is to reduce the dimensionality of the parameter space without altering the function space.
 This operation, often known as model compression, is of critical importance in lowering storage cost, improving inference speed, and efficient deployment of machine learning models.
 Every symmetry implies a set of directions in which the loss is constant, stretching level sets into high-dimensional manifolds.
 Quotienting out these directions yields a more compact version of the loss landscape, where each point corresponds to a unique function.
 In the context of model compression, this means we can represent networks more efficiently.
 For example, \citet{ganev2021universal} compress radial neural networks by factoring out orthogonal symmetries, and \citet{sourek2021lossless} exploit structural symmetries in computational graphs to merge redundant nodes.
 These methods reduce storage costs and inference time, without affecting expressivity or accuracy.

 Beyond compression, removing symmetry transforms the loss landscape by collapsing symmetry-related regions into single representatives.
 For networks with permutation symmetry—such as feedforward networks with interchangeable hidden units—the parameter space can be partitioned into large equivalence classes.
 Building on the observation that permutations of neurons can be viewed as compositions of reflections in the parameter space, \cite{hecht1990algebraic} constructs a cone in the parameter space that contains a permuted copy of every point in the parameter space.
 For two layer networks with permutation symmetry $S_h$, the cone occupies only $1/h$ of the parameter space.
 They further prove the existence of a minimal search set, in which no two points are related by symmetry.
-This geometric reduction simplifies the landscape, reducing the number of minima and making its global structure easier to characterize. \cite{lim2024empirical} empirically show that after removing permutation and scaling symmetries, neural networks are more linearly mode connected, and the loss decreases more monotonically on the linear interpolation between initialization and trained parameters.
+This geometric reduction reduces the volume of minima and reveals its global structure. \cite{lim2024empirical} empirically show that after removing permutation and scaling symmetries, neural networks are more linearly mode connected, and the loss decreases more monotonically on the linear interpolation between initialization and trained parameters.

 In Bayesian neural networks, removing symmetry reduces the effective search space by collapsing functionally equivalent modes in the posterior \citep{lim2024empirical}.
 In high-dimensional models like neural networks, symmetries can cause posterior distributions to become multi-modal in a functionally redundant way.
 This impairs MCMC mixing and complicates interpretation.
-By mapping parameters to a canonical representative—effectively quotienting out permutation or sign-flip symmetries—\citet{wiese2023towards} and \citet{laurent2024symmetry} show that it is possible to explore a more informative and diverse set of functionally distinct solutions. \citep{xiao2023compact} shows that removing permutation symmetry leads to a compact representation that helps directly compare trained BNNs across sampling methods.
+By mapping parameters to a canonical representative—effectively quotienting out permutation or sign-flip symmetries—\citet{wiese2023towards} and \citet{laurent2024symmetry} show that it is possible to explore a more informative and diverse set of functionally distinct solutions. \citep{xiao2023compact} show that removing permutation symmetry leads to a compact representation that helps directly compare trained Bayesian neural networks across sampling methods.